cessda/cessda.guidelines.public/platform/naming-conventions.md

 # {{ page.title }}

-The naming conventions for products are designed to increase consistency across documentation and between the development, staging and production deployments with the aim of increasing the {% include glossary.html entry="Usability" text="usability" %} of the build, test and deployment scripts.
+The naming conventions for products are designed to increase consistency across documentation and between the development, staging and production deployments with the aim of increasing the {% include glossary.html entry="(usability)" text="usability" %} of the build, test and deployment scripts.

 ## Abbreviations